Psychonauts 2: Reception

 Reviewers praised much of the game's side content, but several faulted the upgrade systems.
 Gaming Bolt called the hub world a "joy to explore", with no disparity between the main plot and the side content.
 GamesRadar praised the world's visual design and the story vignettes players would enjoy discovering.
 The design was said by IGN to recapture the original game's "folksy feel".
 Hardcore Gamer complimented the world's breadth and enjoyed discovering its secrets.
 Because of their strong writing, Kotaku wanted to learn more about the supporting cast, whom VGC felt the side missions allowed to shine.
 GameSpot felt "natural intrigue" prompted exploration and that clever world design made it easy to navigate.
 They said character interactions deepened the world, typified by Raz's family exchanges.
 GamesRadar sought to navigate all possible dialogue paths with the ensemble.
 Ars Technica noted design cues taken from classic Nintendo games, with abundant side content to be discovered.
 They found that interactions with the supporting cast incentivized world exploration.
 GameSpot felt collectible objects were integrated effectively into level exploration.
 EGM posited that some players may tire of the backtracking necessary to complete all the areas.
 They saw little incentive to do so, as a fully upgraded Raz had no rewarding way to expend his powers.
 The upgrade system was considered laborious and redundant by some reviewers.
 EGM felt the upgrades added little to the meager combat.
 Ars Technica felt they supplemented Raz's abilities sufficiently.
 Some reviewers considered the pin system largely superfluous; the ability to equip only three at once was criticized as limiting by IGN and Kotaku.
 Both reviewers felt the pins were expensive and that many lacked use, and the former found the game's economy unbalanced.

+Sales

+Psychonauts 2 was revealed to be Double Fine's best selling game, selling at least 1.7 million copies by April 1, 2022.
+This was stated by the game's Art Director Lisette Titre-Montgomery on Twitter shortly after her last day of employment at Double Fine.